-There have been significant reductions in the number and rate of injury over the last 20 years or more.
+There have been significant reductions in the numbers and rates of injury over the last 20 years or more.
 Nevertheless, construction remains a high risk industry.
-Although it accounts for only about 5% of the employees in Britain it accounts for 27% of fatal injuries to employees and 10% of reported major injuries.
+Although it accounts for only about 5% of the employees in Britain it accounted for 31% of fatal injuries to employees and 10% of reported major/specified injuries.

 The latest results in construction show:

-- 39 fatal injuries to workers.
-12 of these fatalities were to the self-employed.
-This compares with an average of 53 over the previous five years – including an average of 18 to the self-employed (RIDDOR);
+- nevertheless there were 42 fatal injuries to workers ‑ 14 of these fatalities were to the self-employed.
+This compares with an average of 46 over the previous five years – including an average of 17 to the self-employed (RIDDOR);

 - there were an estimated 76 000 total cases of work-related ill health, of which 31 000 were new cases (LFS);